Steph Trilling, MSW, LCSW

 Erin Adamson, MA

 Erin Adamson (she/her/hers) serves as the Assistant Director of the Women’s Center at Wake Forest University.
 Erin oversees the day to day operation of the women’s center, including supervising student workers, liaising with the LEAVES student peers, and planning programs around gender equity.
-Before Wake, she was facilitating dialogues and programming around social issues through a historical lens at the Levine Museum of the New South.
 She is passionate about using an intersectional feminist lens to promote gender equity on campus.

 Hometown: Charlotte, NC